johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 <!--\end {questions}-->

-# Maize Plant Philosophy of Discipleship #
+# The Philosophy #

 THIS CHAPTER EXPLORES the foundational biblical perspectives of messianic discipleship,  upon which Maize Plant Discipleship is established.

 ## What is Messianic Discipleship? ##

-Maize Plant Discipleship approaches messianic discipleship as a dynamic, generational process, empowered by the Holy Spirit.
-Two crucial statements made by the apostle, Paul, in his second letter to his disciple, Timothy, reveal the essence of this process:[^fn6]
+Maize Plant Discipleship approaches messianic discipleship as a dynamic, generational process, empowered by the Holy Spirit, through which the life of the Messiah is reproduced within his people.
+Two crucial statements made by the apostle, Paul, in his second letter to his disciple, Timothy, reveal the essence of this process:[^fn8]

 > Keep safe the great treasure that has been entrusted to you, with the help of the Holy Spirit, who lives in us ... and the things you heard from me, which were supported by many witnesses, these commit to faithful people, such as will be competent to teach others---*2 Timothy 1.14, 2.2*

-Together, these two Scriptures establish three key components of messianic discipleship:
+Taken together, these two Scriptures establish three key components of messianic discipleship:

 1.	**The great treasure of knowing the Messiah, Jesus**